cselter/Pet-Vet/README.md

   * *PetFinder.com's API is integrated into this app to download a list of breeds based on the species of animal (dog, cat, etc.)*
 * Give users feedback around network activity, displaying activity indicators and/or progress bars when appropriate, and an alert in case of connection failures
   * *Activity indicator and message is displayed over the table view within BreedPickerListViewController while the data is downloaded into the app*
+  * *Network availability is checked prior to loading the BreedPickerViewController and an alert is displayed if it is unable to connect*
 * Encapsulate networking code in a class to reduce detail in View Controllers
   * *Networking code is encapsulated in its own class: PetFinderAPIClient*
+  * *Network availability code is also encapsulated in its own Class: Network*

 #### Persistence Requirements:
 * Include an object graph that can be persisted in Core Data